ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-deploy.md

 which case `cc-backend` will drop root permissions once the ports are taken.
 You have to take care, that the ownership of the `./var` folder and its contents are set accordingly.
+You also can run `cc-backend` behind a reverse proxy.
+In this case it can be started with an unprivileged user and the reverse proxy takes care of TLS encryption.
+This also enables to automatically show a maintenance page in case ClusterCockpit is not reachable.
 {{< /alert >}}

 ### Workflow to deploy new version

-This example assumes the DB and job archive versions did not change.
+This example assumes you are deploying ClusterCockpit for the first time or the DB and job archive versions did not change between versions.

 - Stop systemd service: